-After approval by the doctoral committee of the written comprehensive exam, students will have an oral exam intended to test a student's mastery of geographic information science thought and methods, and area of specialization.
+After approval by the doctoral committee of the written comprehensive exam, students will have an oral exam intended to assess a student's mastery of geographic information science thought and methods, and area of specialization.
 The oral exam will be based on the written portion of the exam, and students will be expected to be able to articulate and clarify the content of the written component.
 The oral exam is an assessment of whether a student is ready to participate in scholarly discussions, to proceed towards candidacy, and to submit a dissertation proposal.

-The oral exam should be completed by the end of the fourth semester (if entering with a master's degree) or the end of the sixth semester (if entering without a master's degree).
 Students that fail to pass the oral exam will be given a second and final opportunity for an additional oral exam.
 A student that fails to pass the second oral exam will be recommended for dismissal from the PhD program.